-The samples for measurement of stable isotopic composition were drilled by a Micro-Mill with a drill bit diameter of 0.1 mm.
+The samples for stable isotopic composition measurment were drilled by a Micro-Mill with a drill bit diameter of 0.1 mm.
 The final number of obtained samples was 290.
 In the first stage, the JS9 speleothem was sampled along its growth axis at a resolution of one sample/mm.
-The lower part of the stalagmite (0 to 40 mm) was also 140 sampled at a resolution of one sample/0.3 mm to minimize the difference in resolution between the lower and upper parts of the record that was caused by growth rate differences.
-The isotopic compositions of O and C were measured by a Thermo Kiel IV carbonate device connected to a Finnigan Delta Plus IRMS spectrometer in dual inlet mode.
+The lower part of the stalagmite (0 to 40 mm) was also sampled at a resolution of one sample/0.3 mm to minimize the difference in resolution between the lower and upper parts of the record caused by differences in growth rate.
+The isotopic composition of O and C was measured by a Thermo Kiel IV carbonate device connected to a Finnigan Delta Plus IRMS spectrometer in dual inlet mode.
 The results were normalized to three international standards, NBS 19, NBS 18, and IAEA CO 8, and were reported relative to the V-PDB international standard.
-The analytical precision (1σ) was better than 0.03 % and 0.08 % for δ^{13} C and δ^{18} O, respectively.
+The analytical precision (1 σ) was better than 0.03 % and 0.08 % for δ^{13} C and δ^{18} O, respectively.
 The reproducibility was checked by measurement of two internal standards after every 12 samples (for $\delta 13C: \pm 0.03$ %; for $\delta^{18}O: \pm 0.08$ %).
 The analyses were performed in the Stable Isotope Laboratory (Institute of Geological Sciences, Polish Academy of Sciences) in Warsaw.